2018 Louisville Cardinals football team

 The 2018 Louisville Cardinals football team represented the University of Louisville during the 2018 NCAA Division I FBS football season.
 The Cardinals competed in the Atlantic Division of the Atlantic Coast Conference.
 They played their home games at Cardinal Stadium (previously Papa John's Cardinal Stadium) in Louisville, Kentucky.
 They were led by head coach Bobby Petrino until he was fired on November 11 after starting the season 2–8.
 Lorenzo Ward was the interim head coach for the remainder of the season.
 They finished the season 2–10, 0–8 in ACC play to finish in last place in the Atlantic Division.

 On December 4, Louisville hired Appalachian State head coach Scott Satterfield for the head coaching job.

-Previous season

-The Louisville Cardinals finished the 2017 season 8–5 overall, 4–4 in ACC play to finish in fourth place in the Atlantic Division.
-The Cardinals would be invited to the TaxSlayer Bowl, where they would eventually lose 27–31 to the Mississippi State Bulldogs.
-Following the season, star quarterback Lamar Jackson would come in third place in Heisman Trophy voting, before declaring on January 5, 2018, he would be entering the 2018 NFL Draft.

 Offseason

 Coaching changes

 On January 13, 2018, the Cardinals announced the hiring of Ryan Beard as new safeties coach.
 On January 29, 2018, the Cardinals announced the hiring of Brian VanGorder as new defensive coordinator, replacing former DC Peter Sirmon.
 On February 2, 2018, the Cardinals announced the hiring of Grady Brown as defensive assistant and recruiting coordinator.

 On November 11 Louisville fired Bobby Petrino.